-Member McGehee moved, seconded by Member Schaffhausen, to recommend denial of the requested Comprehensive Plan Land Use Map Change from Low-Density Residential to Medium-Density Residential, and based on the comments made which are primarily around health, safety and welfare of this community and their need for the trees, to mitigate the light, air and noise pollution from the surrounding highways.
-She added that since residents are invited to be active participants in neighborhood decisions, she thought as a premier city known for its parks this is likely the last opportunity to get a unique and desired park in this area of Roseville.
+Member McGehee moved, seconded by Member Schaffhausen, to recommend denial of the requested Comprehensive Plan Land Use Map Change from Low-Density Residential to Medium-Density Residential, and based on the comments made which are primarily around health, safety and welfare of this community and their needs for the trees, light and noise.
+For the fact that the residents are invited to be active participants in their neighborhood, and she thought really as a premier city known for its parks this is really the last unique opportunity to get a good park in this area and for Roseville.